Companion book now available!

 Google

-If it still isn't clear whether the material is an Urban Legend, perhaps because the story is fairly new, I would then choose to go directly to the Snopes site, or, if the topic is related to religion or inspiration, to one of the sites listed in the Weblinks below.
+If it still isn’t clear if the email is an Urban Legend, and if the topic is related to religion or inspiration, I would go directly to one of the sites listed in the Weblinks below and look around.

 Weblinks